 - Visitation – The College allows 24-hour visitation (not to exceed three consecutive nights) but does not permit cohabitation.
 Each residence hall has the option to further restrict visitation guidelines.

 - Use of Room – Residence hall rooms, apartments, or common areas may not be used for illegal purposes.
 Residents are responsible for ensuring that their personal conduct and the conduct of their guests is not in violation of College policies or local, state, or federal laws.
-Ithaca College reserves the right for personnel acting in the performance of their duties to enter student rooms, apartments, and suites in order to ensure that all health, safety, and fire codes are being followed, provide maintenance and repairs, respond to emergencies, and to locate missing property and/or prohibited articles.
+Ithaca College reserves the right for personnel acting in the performance of their duties to enter student rooms and apartments in order to ensure that all health, safety, and fire codes are being followed, provide maintenance and repairs, respond to emergencies, and to locate missing property and/or prohibited articles.
 Such entries may reveal violations of the Ithaca College Student Conduct Code or the Residential Life Rules and Regulations, which may result in fines and/or disciplinary action being taken against the student(s).

-- Solicitation and Advertising – Solicitation, sales, and advertising are not permitted in residence or dining halls without authorization from the appropriate College office or staff member.
+- Solicitation and Advertising – Solicitation, sales, and advertising are not permitted in residence halls without authorization from the appropriate College office or staff member.
 No door-to-door solicitation is permitted.
 Residents are not permitted to run private businesses from their campus residence.
 See the Ithaca College Solicitation and Advertising Policy in section 2.12 of Volume II of the Ithaca College Policy Manual for specific information, or contact the Office of Residential Life.